JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 // ...snip
 ```

-There is a lot happening in the code.
-But basically we are:
+The overall goal is to execute the following:

--   Signing the `call` and `extra`, also called signed extension, and
+-   Sign the `call` and `extra`, also called 'signed extension'
--   Making the call(`call`, which includes the call paramters) and passing the sender `address`,
+-   Making the call (`call`, which includes the call paramters) and passing the sender `address`,
-    signature of the data `signature`, and its signed extension `extra` on-chain as a transaction.
+    signature of the data `signature`, and ensuring its signed extension `extra` on-chain as a transaction.

-`SignedExtra` data type is defined later in the runtime.
+`SignedExtra` data type will be defined later in the runtime.

 src:
 [`runtimes/ocw-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime/src/lib.rs)